 In Senegal, the livelihoods of about 77% of the population depend on small-scale agriculture, which is adversely affected by the consequences of climate change.
 The National Adaptation Programme of Action (NAPA) was developed in 2006, following the recommendation to least developed countries to create policy frameworks that enable them to communicate more clearly about their vulnerabilities and priorities for adaption.
 This was followed by many other private and public interventions aiming at improving the livelihoods of vulnerable people through the introduction of various technologies for improving productivity, adapting and mitigating climate change.
 Among those technologies, organic farming techniques are gaining importance and popularity with the help of non-governmental organizations.
-In the Niayes region, ENDA-PRONAT is one of the leading NGO's that have been promoting organic farming techniques (Amadou and Barbier, 2015).
+In the Niayes region, ENDA-PRONAT is one of the leading NGO's that have been promoting organic farming methods since 1986.
+Since, gardeners of the Niayes have started to gradually adopt organic farming techniques (Amadou and Barbier, 2015).
 Reports of the NGO's have shown that farmers who adopted these farming methods make significant savings on the purchase of fertilizers and have improved their incomes, in addition to the positive environmental effects this method of farming offers.

-Since May 2019, NGOs, farmer organizations, research establishments, multi-stakeholder platforms, consumer associations and pioneering elected representatives have been working on a policy dialogue with the State, focusing on the agroecological transition, following President Macky Sall's declaration that agroecology was now a priority.
+Since May 2019, NGOs, farmer organizations, research establishments, multi-stakeholder platforms, consumer associations and pioneering elected representatives have been working on a policy dialogue with the State, focusing on the agroecological transition, following President Macky Sall's declaration that agroecology was now a priority2.